• Need someone who's been everywhere, startup to enterprise, and knows exactly what each moment calls for

 • Design with data, validate with users

-Plus, I'll make work more human.
-And isn't that the point?
+I'll make the work more human.
+Isn't that the whole point?